aleph2c/miros/doc/quickstart.rst

 She will continue to climb down the terraces until she comes to the edge of the universe.
 If she can't find a bartender who can answer her question, she will take the event and throw it off the edge of the earth, into oblivion, then climb back up to rejoin Spike.
-In such rare cases the universe doesn't react to the event.
+In such rare cases their universe doesn't react to the event.

 .. image:: _static/md_bartenders_on_the_hsm_oblivion.svg